michaelgrosner/tribeca/MANUAL.md

   * `wBBO` - `FV = ([best bid price]*[best ask size] + [best ask price]*[best bid size])/([best ask size] + [best bid size])`

 * `width` and `widthPing` - Minimum width of our quote in USD (ex. a value of .3 is 30 cents).
-With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `width` shall never be violated.
+With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `width` will always be respected.

 * `widthPong` - Minimum width of our quote in USD (ex. a value of .3 is 30 cents).
 Used only if previous Pings exists in the opposite side.

 * `bidSz` - Maximum bid size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
-With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `size` shall never be violated.
+With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `size` will always be respected.

 * `askSz` - Maximum ask size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
-With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `size` shall never be violated.
+With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `size` will always be respected.

 * `apMode`